mkarres/first-repo/_pages/about.md

   image: "/images/hamiltonLake.jpg"
 ---

-I'm a senior computer scientist with a background in Computer and Network Security and a passion for applying Machine Learning techniques and developing Deep Learning models to identify malicious network activity.
+I'm a senior computer scientist investigating the potential of applying Deep Learning models to the problems of computer and network security.
+Although my skillset which developed over many years as a government analyst would likely classify me as a data scientist.